zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

                 Servers* set, unless such a tuple already exists in *Handled Servers*.
           3. Go to next server in *Remaining Servers*.
-       7. Else, if the [RCODE Name] is NoError or NXDomain, and the AA is set then do:
+       7. Else, if the [RCODE Name] is NoError or NXDomain, and the AA bit is set then do:
           1. If *Intermediate Query Name* is not equal to *Child Zone* then go back to the start of the loop.